spisladqo/blkm/README.md

 ## License

 Distributed under the GPL-2.0 License.
-Pleases see [LICENSE](https://github.com/spisladqo/blkm/blob/main/LICENSE) for more details.
+Please see [LICENSE](https://github.com/spisladqo/blkm/blob/main/LICENSE) for more details.